Frequently Asked Questions

 Q: What about other drug lock boxes and locking pill bottles being sold, how secure are those?

-A: Consumer Alert: Beware that some other medication security products being marketed and sold are reasonably secure, yet others are far from it.
-Before you purchase anything, carefully read through all of the product reviews and be aware that some of the “glowing five star reviews” may be fake or planted there by friends or insiders from the manufacturer.
-There are a number of poorly designed drug lock boxes (aluminum sides, metal reinforced corners, briefcase style tumblers and latches) that have little to no security.
-These continue to be sold to uninformed consumers.
+Lockmed products, with briefcase style tumblers and latches, have minimal security.
 Several videos on YouTube (see below) document just how flawed these products are.
 Their metal appearance gives the false impression that these lock boxes are strong and secure.
 In actuality, anyone can easily pop open the latches in just seconds with a butter knife, steal some of the drugs inside, and then close it again.
-The theft of drugs can go on indefinitely as the product will continue to function – without any signs of tampering!
+The theft can go on undetected, as the product will continue to function without any signs of tampering or a break in!